Dilithium (Star Trek)

 In the Star Trek fictional universe, dilithium is a fictional material that serves as a controlling agent in the matter-antimatter reactors.
 In the original series, dilithium crystals were rare and could not be replicated, making the search for them a recurring plot element.
 According to a periodic table shown during a Next Generation episode, it has the atomic number 87 (which in reality belongs to francium), and the chemical symbol Dt.

-In reality, dilithium (Li_{2}) is a molecule composed of two covalently bonded lithium atoms which exists naturally in gaseous lithium.
+In the real world, dilithium (Li_{2}) is a molecule composed of two covalently bonded lithium atoms which exists naturally in gaseous lithium.

 Dilithium is depicted as a valuable, extremely hard crystalline mineral that occurs naturally on some planets.

 Use

 The fictional properties of the material in the authors' guide Star Trek: The Next Generation Technical Manual (1991) explain it as uniquely suited to contain and regulate the annihilation reaction of matter and antimatter in a starship's warp core: In a high-frequency electromagnetic field, eddy currents are induced in the dilithium crystal structure, which keep charged particles away from the crystal lattice.
 This prevents it from coming in contact with antimatter when so energized, hence never annihilating, because the antimatter particles never actually touch it.
 (Note: Presumably, if unregulated amounts of antimatter could merge with matter it would result in a matter-antimatter annihilation explosion, by the general analogy that any power source becomes dangerous if not strictly controlled, and the greater the power provided, the greater the risks related to its use.
 See boiler explosion.)